FAQs

 • What is the permitting processing?

-The city often requires revisions to drawings, which can be time-consuming.
-It takes us up to a week to prepare the necessary information.
-City review times range from 10 to 14 days, during which we may not have updates.
-Revisions may push us into another 10 to 14-day review cycle.
-Please be patient as we await city updates.
+The city often requires revisions to drawings and submittals, which can be time-consuming.
+In our experience, it takes us up to a week internally to get the necessary information together for the submission.
+City review times can range from 10 to 14 days, during which you may not hear much from us, as there’s often no new information to share while we await city updates.

 • Do I need HOA approval?